HFTrading Review – can this broker be trusted?

 On top of that, simplicity doesn’t lead to the sacrifice of the informational side of the website.
 Traders can easily find any piece of information that they’re looking for in just a couple of mouse clicks.
 Such a balance of simplicity and sophistication tells a lot about the professionalism of the broker.

 But the website also speaks about HFTrading’s dedication to its customers.
-As mentioned earlier, there are two regular account types – HFTrading and HFTrading + MT4, and one of the main differences between the two is the trading software they’re using.
+As mentioned earlier, there are three regular account types – Silver, Gold, and Platinum, and one of the main differences between the two is the trading software they’re using.
 For instance, the HFTrading MT4 uses MetaTrader, as the name suggests, while the regular account uses WebTrader.
+But there’s also other differences like spreads, leverage, and swap rates.

 HFTrading FX brokerage licensing